-Robert Haffke is an associate in Benesch’s Ligation Practice Group.
+Robert Haffke is a partner in Benesch’s Ligation Practice Group.
 His practice is concentrated in complex civil litigation involving product liability, business tort, and commercial matters.
 He has experience in all aspects of discovery and trial preparation, evidentiary and privilege issues, briefing and motion practice, and appellate practice in state and federal courts.

 Robert has devoted a significant portion of his practice to complex business disputes.
 Recently, he served as trial counsel for a major hospital system before the Ohio Board of Tax Appeals in the successful defense of the system’s status as a charitable institution, thereby preserving its real property as exempt from Ohio real estate taxation.
 He was also part of a team that obtained summary judgment for another major Ohio hospital system dismissing claims that the hospitals within the system had conspired in violation of the Sherman Act, and a team that defended a major Colorado hospital system against claims that it conspired with health insurance companies in violation of the Sherman Act.